foliovision/fv-bbpress-tweaks/readme.txt

 == Changelog ==

+= 0.2.4.1 =

+* Removing core "Stick (To Front)" and "Spam" topic and reply moderation links.
+* Removing plugin's "Approve all by author" topic and reply moderation link

 = 0.2.4 =

-Fixes for topic and reply editing and trashing.
+* Fixes for topic and reply editing and trashing.

 = 0.2.3 =

-Fix for reply edit and merge links - not using our custom URLs there for better compatibility
+* Fix for reply edit and merge links - not using our custom URLs there for better compatibility

 = 0.2.2 =

-"Limit guest access" now hides the user profile (redirects to forum homepage)
+* "Limit guest access" now hides the user profile (redirects to forum homepage)

 = 0.2.1 =

-Fixing cooperation with bbPress FV Antispam module.
+* Fixing cooperation with bbPress FV Antispam module.

 = 0.2 =